Srekel/the-debuginator/README.md

 ## Can I help?

 Sure.
-This is my first public single-header C library.
-I'm limited to working on Windows 10 and currently only have VS2017 set up.
-Any helpful comments or PRs appreciated.
+Any helpful comments, bug reports, or PRs appreciated.

 Even though I think The Debuginator has most of the features I envision for it, have probably missed something, so I would love feature requests!